tenefit/thing-temperature-sensor.java/README-sensors-end-to-end-demo.md

 1. Open the sensor portal in a browser: https://demo.tenefit.cloud/#sensors

-1. Show sensors updating, changing the temperature unit, etc. Note that you will not be able to change the change of the sensor.
+1. Show sensors updating, changing the temperature unit, etc. Note that you will not be able to change the change the state of the sensor.

 1. Kill the sensors: